PayDock/mobile-sdk-doc/theming/android/textfield.md

-    val placeholder: TextAppearance, // Appearance of the placeholder text val label: TextAppearance, // Appearance of the floating label val errorLabel: TextAppearance, // Appearance of the error message text val validIcon: IconAppearance, // Appearance of the icon shown for valid input
+    val placeholder: TextAppearance, // Appearance of the placeholder text val label: TextAppearance, // Appearance of the floating label val errorLabel: TextAppearance, // Appearance of the error message text val hintLabel: TextAppearance, // Appearance of the hint message text val validIcon: IconAppearance, // Appearance of the icon shown for valid input
-    // Properties primarily related to the decoration box (e.g., for OutlinedTextField) val singleLine: Boolean, // Whether the text field should be single-line val colors: TextFieldColors, // Colors for different states (focused, unfocused, error, etc.) val shape: Shape  // The shape of the text field's container/outline )
+    // Properties primarily related to the decoration box (e.g., for OutlinedTextField) val singleLine: Boolean, // Whether the text field should be single-line val colors: TextFieldColors, // Colors for different states (focused, unfocused, error, etc.) val shape: Shape, // The shape of the text field's container/outline
+    // Spacing between the field and its error/hint message val topMessageSpacing: Dp,
+    val startMessageSpacing: Dp,
+    // Optional content overrides
+    val placeholderText: String?, // Override the default placeholder text val hintText: String?, // Override the default hint text
+    // Accessibility
+    val hintDescription: String?, // Custom readout that replaces only the hint text for TalkBack val clickableDescription: String? // Custom "double tap to ..." action label for TalkBack )
 ```

 ### Properties